kristopolous/mansnip/README.md

 ### The Problem

 Some man pages can be very unwieldy and hard to navigate.
 Let's say you were looking for the syntax of the built-in `declare` command inside of `bash(1)`:

 > I fire up `man bash` and just simply search for the string "declare" with the "/" command!
 Easy peasy!

-Welllll, here's the problem:
+Here's the problem:

     $ man bash | grep -c declare
     34